View pipeline details

 Slot Snaplex nodes are configured with a maximum number of slots, or allocated memory spaces.
 Each Snap uses a slot to execute.
 This is the count of the number of slots used by the pipeline.

 Resumable Resumable pipelines are a subscription feature.
-This field indicates whether the feature has been enabled for a pipeline.
+This field indicates whether the feature is enabled for a pipeline.

-• Close reason—When an Ultra Task transitions to completed status, the close reason can be one of the following:
+• Close reason:When an Ultra Task transitions to the completed status, the close reason can be one of the following:

 • Reference no longer exists or is inaccessible